Table of Contents

 Request for Change of Degree Program forms are available on the Registrar's Office web page.

-All students registered during the Fall and Winter terms may withdraw without academic penalty from a 3 credit course by the last day of classes in the term.
+All students registered during the Fall and Winter terms may withdraw without academic penalty from a 3 credit course before the end of the eighth week of term.

-All students registered during the Fall and Winter terms may withdraw without penalty from a full year 1, 3, or 6 credit course by the last day of classes in the Winter term.
+All students registered during the Fall and Winter terms may withdraw without penalty from a full year 1, 3, or 6 credit course before the end of the second week in the Winter term.

-Students registered for non-correspondence courses during Spring/Summer term may withdraw without academic penalty before the date on which a final exam is scheduled or by the last day of classes if there is no final exam.
-Students wishing to withdraw from these courses must notify the Registrar's Office in writing.
+Students registered for non-self-directed distance learning courses during Spring/Summer term may withdraw without academic penalty before the end of the fourth week of classes.
 Please see section 4.5.3 for financial information.

 For specific intensive study courses the Registrar's Office will designate the deadline for withdrawal without penalty.

-Students registered in a correspondence course in the Spring/Summer term may withdraw without academic penalty by notifying the Registrar's Office in writing provided that such withdrawal occurs by August 31 or before the final exam has been written or final paper/assignment has been submitted.
+Students registered in a self-directed distance learning course in the Spring/Summer term may withdraw without academic penalty provided that such withdrawal occurs before not more than half the time limit for the course has elapsed.

 Any student who does not withdraw from a course in accordance with these regulations must remain registered in the course and will receive a grade.

-A student who wishes to withdraw after the deadline outlined in 10.4.3 because of a serious ongoing medical or personal issue that makes completion of a course unreasonable may apply to the Dean's Office to request consideration for late withdrawal by completing a Dean's Permission Request Form.
+A student who wishes to withdraw after the deadline outlined in 10.4.3 because of a serious ongoing medical or personal issue that makes completion of a course unreasonable may apply to the Registrar (or direct delegate) to request consideration for late withdrawal by completing a Late Withdrawal Permission Request Form.
 Where appropriate, documentation from a medical professional to support the request for late withdrawal may be required.
+A decision will be made in consultation with the Director of Accessibility and Student Wellness

-Any request for late withdrawal from a course must normally be submitted before the final exam has been written or final paper/assignment has been submitted for grading and before a final grade has been recorded for a course.
+Any request for late withdrawal from a course must normally be submitted before the beginning of the exam period or, if there is no final exam, before the submission deadline for the final paper/assignment, and before a final grade has been recorded for a course.

 A student may withdraw from the University without academic penalty by completing the ‘University and/or Residence Withdrawal Request’ in Connect@MTA prior to the deadline for withdrawals from 1, 3, and 6 credit courses as outlined in regulation 10.4.3.